tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 ### NOP

+**No Operation**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS
 NOP            imp           EA  1   2           ........ .
 ```

+The CPU performs no operation.
+This is useful when blocking out instructionsor reserving space for later use.

 [top](#instructions-by-opcode)

 ---

 ### ORA

+**Boolean OR**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS